yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/176834932-f0bf1a9b-3e0f-449e-8c9c-b0043ac6a5eb.png"/>
 </p>

+One problem with MAPE and sMAPE is that the error ```explodes to infinity``` when the **denominator** is ```zero```.
+This result makes no sense, since the error should not explode to infinity simply because the data takes on certain values.
+It should ideally only explode to infinity if our target in our prediction are very far apart.

 <p align="center">
 ________________________________________________________ .. __________________________________________________________
 </p>

+Note for all the error metrics defined above it is a good idea to first establish a ```baseline``` metric for our dataset using a ```Naive predictive model```, such as predicting the mean target value from the training dataset.
+A model that achieves an error metric better than the error metric for the Naive model has potential.

 #### 3.4 Naive Forecast
 In order to verify that we got a good enough forecast we need a ```baseline```.
 In time series, the simplest baseline is the **Naive Forecast**.
 It is the simplest forecast as we are only copying the ```previous known value``` forward in time.